Laurel Ridge, Hopkinton

 • This is a small fraction of the appraised $3.3 million value if Laurel Ridge were to be sold for development.

-• The CR will permanently protect Laurel Ridge from development and ensure that it continues to protect the water quality, provide habitat for wildlife, and offer recreational opportunities to area residents.
+• The CR permanently protects Laurel Ridge from development and ensures that it will continue to protect the water quality, provide habitat for wildlife, and offer recreational opportunities to area residents.

 Laurel Ridge Project Map